gdbooks/LegacyOpenGL/Chapter5/mat_shine.md

 ## Specular color

 Specular color works much like ambient and diffuse.
-First we figure it out
+First we take the specular color of the light (1, 1, 1, 1), and multiply it with the specular component of the material (1, 1, 1, 1).
+In our example, the object specular color is white.

+This object specular color is then added to the object's ambient and diffuse colors.
+The result is (0.2, 0, 0) + (0, 0, 0.8) + (1, 1, 1, 1) = (1, 1, 1).
+Notice, the color is capped to 1.
+This is why the spheres reflect the light as white.

+The ammount of surface area that is shaded by the specular color is determined by the specular power (shininess).
+The higher the power, the less of the surface area is shaded.